-Upload the documents outlined below to the Online Request for J-1 Academic Training form.
+Upload the documents outlined below to the J-1 Academic Training Request form.

 AT Employment Letter Template: This is not your job offer letter!
 Your employer letter must contain ALL information listed on the template above.
 In almost all cases, offer letters will not suffice for AT application purposes.
 If you are going to submit an offer letter, please highlight where all of the required information is on the letter.
 Submission of an insufficient employer letter will significantly delay your application processing.
 We highly recommend using the AT Employment Letter template linked above.

 This letter must be on letterhead stationery and signed by your prospective employer.
 It must including ALL of the following information: